roboticcam/demo_links/README.md

 This is link to the Charles Sturt University's annual 2008 report, it contains the following paragraph:
 #### *Dr Richard Xu, a lecturer in computer science at the School of Accounting and Computer Science, has begun leading a three-year project to develop a truck-mounted prototype with video camera, sonar and radar to automate a mining process when large rocks jam the rock crusher.
 The device could prevent costly shutdowns of plant.
 Newcrest Mines provided $900,000 to fund the project.* ####
 <br>
-I was only a 30-year-old lecturer at the time, and I became responsible for a huge industry research team composed of associate professors!
+I was only a 30-year-old lecturer at the time working at Charles Sturt University, and I became responsible for a huge industry research team composed of associate professors!

 ### [4.
 World Champion in IEEE Games Conference's Micro-RTS competition](https://sites.google.com/site/micrortsaicompetition/competition-results/2019-cog-results) ###
 In 2019, my postdoctoral fellow Dr. Jason Traish led a team of my PhD students to win the IEEE Confernece on Game's Micro-RTS competition.
 Our AI bot, UTS_Imass has a significantly higher win rate compare to the second best team.